Kids Bow and Arrow

 The shape of a longbow is what differentiates it from a recurve bow.
 Longbows have a traditional half-moon shape, as well as a straight grip.
 While thin in width, a longbow is thicker than a recurve in terms of depth.
 Due to this thickness, it is more difficult for inexperienced archers to torque the limbs while in the process of pulling the string.
 The longbow’s length means that the shooter feels less pinching on his or her fingers when pulling the string.
 Also, there is less friction on the strings once the string is released.
 These features make long ideal for beginner archers.

-When selecting any of the above bows, the buyer gets a number of options.
+When selecting any of the above kids bows, you get a number of options.
 One of them is to choose a hand.
 A right-handed shooter would hold the bow with the left hand and draw the string using the right hand.
 The second option is to choose length, which refers to the length of the bow.
 This length relates to the archer’s arrow length.
-By using these options, an individual should be able to choose his or her first bow.
+By using these options, you should be able to choose a young archer's first bow.

-When it comes to choosing arrows, there are also a number of options.
+Our kids bows come with arrows included in the kids archery set.
+However, when choosing additional arrows, there are also a number of options.
 One of them is the length selection option.
 Shooting arrows that are a bit longer is totally acceptable.
 This means that for an archer who is in between sizes, it is advisable to choose long arrows.
 The other option is spine selection.
 Spine is an indication of how stiff the arrow’s shaft is.
 This option may take a while to work out, but the ideal spine arrow will ensure that it will group tighter and fly straighter.
 Heavier bows usually require stiffer arrows while lighter bows are best suited for weaker bows.
 The ideal spine is influenced by two factors.
 These are the arrow’s length and the weight of the bow.

-Buying bows and arrows has always been a daunting task, especially for beginner archers.
-This is something that has to be done rather carefully; otherwise the shooter will have an unpleasant archery experience.
+Buying kids bows and arrows has always been a daunting task, especially for beginner archers.
+This is something that has to be done rather carefully; otherwise the young archer will have an unpleasant archery experience.
 The above tips should come in handy for anyone choosing archery equipment for the first time.